anthonyshew/pulumi-aws/README.md

 11. Pulumi destroys stage resources.
 (GHA) (can be easily removed if needed)
 12. E2Es run?
 (GHA)
 13. Manual verification of production. (manual)

+Gotchas:

+- Changing infrastructure and app code on the same commit will not deploy app code (I think?).